 Now add the powders.
 Take care not to burn the masala.
-Add a tiny but of water if needed and sauté the masala well.
+Add a tiny bit of water if needed and sauté the masala well.

-Now add 2 cups of water into it, bring to a boil and cook the gravy on a medium fire till it gets reduced to half the quantity.
+Now add 2 cups of water into it, bring to a boil and cook the gravy on a medium flame till it gets reduced to half the quantity.